 Note: Resist the temptation to print this Web page from your browser – the screenshots get separated from the related instructions.

-If your Mac started up from its internal hard drive, DiskWarrior can't repair it.
+If your Mac starts up from its internal hard drive, DiskWarrior can't dismount the drive in order to repair it.
 So you must start up your Mac from the DiskWarrior DVD:

 Notes: